-With the help of this tip you can open any software or application via the Windows Run box.
+With the help of this tip, you can open any software or application via the Windows Run box.
 That is, you can create your own custom RUN commands.

-Create your own RUN commands
+Create your RUN commands in Windows

 Open regedit and navigate to the following key:

-In the left panel, right click this tools Path key and choose New > Key.
+In the left panel, right-click this tool’s Path key and choose New > Key.
 Name it as uwt.exe (I am using UWT as an example).
 Don’t forget to add the file types.

-Now type uwt in Start Search Box (or the Run box) and hit Enter, and you will see the Tweaker start!
+Now type uwt in the Start Search Box (or the Run box) and hit Enter, and you will see the Tweaker start!
 You can start any file type this way.

-UPDATE: TechnixUpdate has suggested to us, two more ways, in which it can be done.
+TechnixUpdate.com has suggested to us, two more ways, in which it can be done.

 Select Advanced System Protection and click on Environment Variables.
-In the lower half, double click on the ‘Path‘ System variable.
+In the lower half, double-click on the ‘Path‘ System Variable.

 If your Windows is on ‘C‘ drive, make sure you write c instead of e.

 Click OK.
 Exit.

-Now create a shortcut to any application and give it a short simple name.
+Now, create a shortcut to any application and give it a short, simple name.
 You will be able to run it through the start box.

 Hope you are able to get things done using this tip.